What is it?

 This strategy is built upon a set of guiding principles which allow us to challenge and overcome the effects of disadvantage and these guidelines are outlined below:

-- An Affordable School is committed to reducing poverty related stigma by
+- An Affordable School is committed to reducing poverty related stigma by deliberately making positive changes to every aspect of school policy and practice through the lens of affordability

-- Being ‘affordable’ means being creative and solutions focused to ensure our
+- Being ‘affordable’ means being creative and solutions focused to ensure our provision and curriculum offer is always easily accessible to all students, without limiting the quality of education

-- Strong leadership and positive action will make a difference to our school communities.
+- Relationships are key to the success of the Affordable Schools strategy Strong leadership and positive action will make a difference to our school communities.

 The Thinking Behind It